 Two of the most common options are fusion surgery and cervical artificial disc replacement surgery.
 While both are common and effective, there are significant differences between the two.

 Anterior cervical discectomy and fusion (ACDF) is a type of neck surgery that involves removing a damaged disc to relieve pressure on the spinal cord or nerve root.
 A cervical plate then is placed on the vertebra to provide stability.
-During surgery, a bone graft or other implant is placed in the space left by the removal of the disc, to provide stability.
-For most people, fusion surgery permanently eliminates pain, as well as numbness and tingling.
+During surgery, a bone graft or other implant is placed in the space left by the removal of the disc to prevent disc space collapse and provide stability.
+For most people, fusion surgery permanently eliminates pain as well as numbness and tingling.

 Cervical spine fusion surgery is a good option for patients who have: